billpmurphy/hask-archive/README.md

     | otherwise   >> <return value 3>
 )
 ```
+As in Haskell, `otherwise` will always evaluate to `True` and can be used as a
-If no match is found (and an `otherwise` clause is not present), a
+catch-all in guard statements.
+If no match is found (and an `otherwise` clause
-`NoGuardMatchException` will be raised.
-Guards will also play nicely with
+is not present), a `NoGuardMatchException` will be raised.

+Guards will also play nicely with sections:
-sections:

 ```python
 >>> from hask import guard, c, otherwise